uwdata/flechette/README.md

 In the process of developing multiple data analysis packages that consume Apache Arrow data (including Arquero, Mosaic, and Vega), we had to develop workarounds for the performance and correctness of the Apache Arrow JavaScript reference implementation.
 Instead of workarounds, Flechette seeks to address these issues head-on.

 * _Speed_.
 Flechette provides faster decoding.
-Across varied datasets, our initial performance tests find that Flechette provides 1.3-1.6x faster value iteration, 2-7x faster array extraction, and 5-9x faster row object extraction.
+Across varied datasets, initial performance tests show 1.3-1.6x faster value iteration, 2-7x faster array extraction, and 5-9x faster row object extraction.

 * _Size_.
 Flechette is ~16k minified (~6k gzip'd), versus 163k minified (~43k gzip'd) for Arrow JS.